 A/N I don't own Harry Potter.

 Thanks so much to everyone who reviewed, and I'm sorry for the long wait for this chapter.
-My only excuse is that drama keeps coming back into my life, and I would really like some peace.

 But here's the chapter, so enjoy!